rachanahadke/Data_Analysis_in_SQL/README.md

 # AtliQ Hardware Sales Analysis

-This project focuses on analyzing sales and operational data for AtliQ Hardware to uncover actionable insights and support strategic decision-making.
+This project focuses on analyzing sales data for AtliQ Hardware to uncover actionable insights and support strategic decision-making.

 ---